 - 1. Students in the Practical Nursing Program at Central Pennsylvania Institute of Science and Technology are adult students.
 All students must set an example of good behavior and dress while attending the school. - 2.
 Office phones and copy machines are for faculty use only. - 3.
-The doors nearest the Practical Nursing classroom are to be used when entering or leaving the building and for fire drills. - 4.
-Students must stay within the Practical Nursing suite and not wander throughout the building. - 5.
-Students ARE NOT permitted to smoke or use tobacco products in the building or on the grounds of CPI (see Tobacco Use Policy). - 6.
-There should be no unnecessary noise.
-Cell Phones use is prohibited within the halls of CPI. - 7.
-Lockers are provided for students to hang coats, books, lab bags, and personal items. - 8.
-Textbooks are not to be on the floor at any time.
-Keep them in the locker provided when not in use.
-Handbag should never be left unattended. - 9.
+The doors nearest the classrooms are to be used when entering or leaving the building and for fire drills. - 4.
+Students ARE NOT permitted to smoke or use tobacco products in the building or on the grounds of CPI (see Tobacco Use Policy). - 5.
+Cell phones are prohibited during class time. - 6.
+Valuables should never be left unattended. - 7.
 Full-Time Classes begin at 8:00 AM. and Part-Time Class begins at 5:30 p.m.
-Students are to be in the classroom at this time. - 10.
-Each student has one assigned housekeeping responsibility.
-Assignments will be rotated each level. - 11.
-The library is for student use.
-Books can be taken out of the library, but they must be returned the next class day.
-Book cards MUST be used to sign out books.
-All library books must be returned by the end of each level.
-Lost books must be paid for prior to completion of the program. - 12.
-The primary use of the student center is for breaks or eating lunch.
-The stove and microwaves must be thoroughly cleaned after each use.
-The refrigerator will be cleaned at the end of every week. - 13.
+Students are to be in the classroom at this time. - 8.
+The kitchen area in the practical nursing suite is for breaks or eating lunch.
+Please clean the stove and Microwaves after use.
+The refrigerator is for student use.
+Place name and date on items. - 9.
 Each student must rinse his/her dishes and put them in the dishwasher.
-Garbage/soda cans must be placed in the appropriate can.
-REMEMBER, the use of the student center is a privilege which should not be abused.